Mahidol University International Demonstration School: School year

 The MUIDS school year begins in August and ends in June.
 It consists of one hundred and eighty school days stretched across four quarters.
 The school observes Thai and Buddhist holidays as well as certain Western holidays.

 The academic program is organized on a period schedule.
 Classes are year-long; each period meets anywhere from one to five times a week.
 MUIDS students earn a minimum of 81 credits over a three-year period.
 They must earn at least 27 credits every school year.

 At the end of the school year students and teachers participate in “Week Without Walls,” spending a week of school outside of the classroom learning in a non-conventional environment.
 This one-week trip always takes place outside the city of Bangkok.

 Extracurricular activities

 The student activities program is designed to complement and enrich the academic program as well as provide avenues for further development.
 More than thirty after school activities and clubs are available for students.
-Among them are Model United Nations, Junior Achievement, and Yearbook.
+Among them are MUIDS Journalism Club, Model United Nations, Junior Achievement, and Yearbook.
 MUIDS sports teams compete with other schools throughout Thailand.
 Thai students can also join ROTC.

 Faculty

 67 faculty members work at MUIDS.
 Roughly one third are Thai nationals, one third are Americans, and around ten percent are British.
-Remaining teachers come from Bangladesh, India, the Netherlands, the Philippines, and Canada.
-Over a third hold master's degrees.
+Remaining teachers come from Bangladesh, India, Pakistan, Russia, South Africa, Columbia, Bhutan, Uganda, France, Iran, the Philippines, and Canada.
+Over a third hold master's degrees and teaching qualifications.

 Student body

-664 students currently attend MUIDS of which the majority are Thai.
+823 students currently attend MUIDS of which the majority are Thai.
 Just over 80% of them live in the greater Bangkok area, while the remaining Thai students come from other Thai provinces.
-Non-Thai students are Japanese, Kuwaitis, Taiwanese, Chinese, Bahraini, Vietnamese, and Korean.
+Non-Thai students include those of Japanese, Taiwanese, Chinese, Vietnamese, Korean, British, and American nationalities, as well as students of mixed Thai heritage.